bitnami-labs/sealed-secrets/README.md

 Our images are being signed using [cosign](https://github.com/sigstore/cosign).
 The signatures have been saved in our [GitHub Container Registry](https://ghcr.io/bitnami-labs/sealed-secrets-controller/signs).

+> Images up to and including v0.20.2 were signed using Cosign v1.
+Newer images are signed with Cosign v2.

 It is pretty simple to verify the images:

 ```bash